 Choosing Customer Data Platforms

 CDPs are now not in short supply.
 As soon as demand surfaced for these low-code, centralised customer data platforms, many software publishers jumped on the bandwagon and developed their own CDPs.
 Lots of not-quite-CDPs also rebranded similar products as CDPs.

 Resultantly, not all CDPs are created the same.

 First-Party Data Sources

-CDPs offer a vast selection of client-side and server-side SDKs for data collection from a range of sources:
+CDPs offer a vast selection of client-side and server-side SDKs for data collection and tracking from a range of sources:

 - HTTP, API, Python, Node, etc

 Another point of differentiation between CDPs is their third-party integrations.
 These should be reliable and well-documented.
-The main contenders, Segment and mParticle, offer tons of integrations with analytics tools, marketing services and other data processing services.
+The main contenders, Segment and mParticle, offer tons of integrations with analytics tools, marketing automation services, product analysis tools, business intelligence (BI) and other data processing services.

 It’s also worth considering whether the depth of each integration is sufficient for the business’s uses.
 One example is Mixpanel, a product analytics platform.
 Most CDPs support Mixpanel as a data destination, but what about as a data source?
 Since most CDPs don’t support Mixpanel as a data source, you’d have to push data using the HTTP API.

 CDPs are designed to be useful for any and all teams that require the access and use of customer data.
 That means they need to be clean and easy to use, accessible and intuitive enough to allow IT to take a hands-off approach to allow departments to access them of their own accord.